Mathieu Darche: Managerial

 Darche served as Vice-President of Sales and Marketing in Canada for Delmar International Inc. before becoming the Director of Hockey Operations for the Tampa Bay Lightning on May 6, 2019.
+He would win two Stanley Cups in the role in 2020 and 2021.

+Darche was hired as the general manager of the New York Islanders on May 23, 2025.